-Working with other professionals to support your child's Special Educational Needs
+Working with other professionals to support your child's Special Educational Needs and/or Disabilities

-If we feel it would be beneficial to your child to obtain advice and support from other services or agencies, the SENCo or your child's class teacher will discuss this with you.
-In some cases, this might involve the support of one or more of the different professionals with whom we work closely with.
-For all services we will need to make a referral and parental consent must be obtained before we do so.
+If we feel it would be beneficial to obtain advice and support from other services or agencies for your child, the SENDCo or your child's class teacher will discuss this with you.
+In some cases, this might involve the support of one or more of the different professionals with whom we work closely.
+For all services, we will need to make a referral and parental consent must be obtained before we do so.
 We would discuss the areas where we feel support may be beneficial and the content that has been included in the referral.
 Some examples of the services/agencies we work with can be seen below:

 - Educational Psychology Service

 - Local Authority Outreach Support Service

-- School nurse to advise on any medical needs and provision and to help when a care plan is needed
+- School Nurse to advise on any medical needs and provision and to help when a care plan is needed

 - Special Needs Early Years Service (SNEYs)

-- Specialist health services such as Speech and Language Therapy (SALT), Physiotherapy and Occupational Therapy
+- Specialist health services, such as Speech and Language Therapy (SaLT), Physiotherapy and Occupational Therapy

 - Strengthening Families Worker